idaholab/moose/framework/doc/content/source/mfem/fespaces/MFEMFECollection.md

 ## Overview

-Defines a family of finite element shape functions which, along with a mesh choice, is used to define a finite element space for MFEM variables to use.
+Defines a family of finite element shape functions which, along with a mesh choice, is used to define a finite element space for `MFEMVariable`s to use.

 !syntax parameters /FESpaces/MFEMFECollection